 - Dialectical behaviour therapy

-Antidepressants (SSRIs) can also be used in treating those with Binge Eating Disorder.
+Antidepressants (SSRIs) can also be used in treating those with BED.

 If the person with the eating disorder also presents with symptoms of obesity, this will need to be managed simultaneously using the appropriate treatment.